-Caballero has been quoted as saying the only way that he can handle that level is volume with a bang up support team and the strategy of looking to sell multi unit buildings in bulk rather than focusing on individual homes one at a time.
+Caballero has been quoted as saying the only way that he can handle that level of volume with a bang-up support team and the strategy of looking to sell multi-unit buildings in bulk, rather than focusing on individual homes one at a time.

 9. Become a Real Estate Investor

 If you’re a real estate agent, you know that a purchase of property isn’t just securing a place to call home, it’s also an investment.
 Given your expertise in what’s hot and what’s not, you’ve got a golden opportunity to translate that knowledge into investment profit.

 The easiest way to get started in real estate investing is to join or form an investment club.
 Rather than putting up all the money yourself to invest in a property, find four or five other people who are interested in doing the same thing and mitigate your risk.

 Don’t just throw in with anybody though.
 When you consider the amount of legal work, maintenance, property management and the like that will be required when you form an investment team, it makes perfect sense to gather a squad with distributed skills.
 Ideally, your team would have a real estate agent, an attorney, a contractor, and a banker.
 That way you’ve got an expert in the first of just about every dice plan you could encounter in real estate.

 Sure, you share in the profits, but you have a support group of people all interested in the same thing you are, and after some successful initial investments, you’ll have the confidence (and the capital) to start making investments with a single partner or as a solo investor.